mdmehedihashanmolla/web3-security-and-dev-portfolio/README.md

 This is a proof-of-work portfolio built to showcase my capabilities as a smart contract **security researcher** and **developer**.
 Every directory contains real contributions: vulnerability findings, exploit proofs, contest audits, historical hack analyses, secure development practices, and research-backed tools.

 **What you'll find here:**
-- 🔍 Competitive audit submissions (Code4rena, Sherlock, etc.)
+- 🔍 Competitive audit submissions .
 - 💣 Vulnerability research with reproducible PoCs
 - 🧠 Replications of real-world hacks and technical breakdowns
 - 🛠️ Custom-built tools and secure smart contract components